-There are four major components in the SDK that you can include in your app:
+There are five major components in the SDK that you can include in your app:

 The client library is a low-level wrapper around the Stream Chat API.
 It lets you authenticate users, handle events, and perform operations such as creating channels and sending messages.
 Its entry point for all of these capabilities is the

 It also contains all the basic model objects you'll interact with when using Stream Chat, such as